vitormil/simple_helpers/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/vitormil/simple_helpers)
 [![Build Status](https://secure.travis-ci.org/vitormil/simple_helpers.png)](http://travis-ci.org/vitormil/simple_helpers)

-Easily create variables with I18n and interpolation support to your controllers and views.
+Easily create helper methods with I18n and interpolation support to your controllers and views.

 You can configure it to automaticly create some methods (like page_title, page_subtitle) or call the method **simple_helper** manually according to your needs.